Boston Celtics: 2016–2026: Brown–Tatum era ("the Jays")

 In the 2016 NBA draft, the Celtics selected Jaylen Brown with the third pick.
 On July 8, 2016, the team signed four-time All-Star Al Horford.
 The Celtics finished the 2016–17 season with a 53–29 record and clinched the top seed in the Eastern Conference.
-After a hip injury ended Thomas' playoff run in game 2 of the Eastern Conference Finals, the Celtics eventually lost to the Cavaliers in five games.
+After a hip injury ended Thomas' playoff run in game 2 of the conference finals, the Celtics eventually lost to the Cavaliers in five games.
 Isaiah Thomas was selected for his second straight All-Star game and first All-NBA selection, finishing third in the league in scoring and fifth in MVP voting.
 For the 2017 NBA draft, the Celtics won the draft lottery, earning them the first pick.
 (Note: This pick originally belonged to the Brooklyn Nets, but was sent to the Celtics in the 2013 trade involving Paul Pierce and Kevin Garnett.
 The Nets had the worst record in the previous season, which gave the Celtics the highest chance of winning the lottery.)
 They were projected to select freshman guard Markelle Fultz, but the pick was subsequently traded to the Philadelphia 76ers in exchange for the third pick in the 2017 draft and future picks.
 The 76ers would go on to draft Fultz, while the Celtics used the third pick to select freshman forward Jayson Tatum.
 During the off-season, the team signed Gordon Hayward.
 On August 22, 2017, the Celtics agreed to a deal that sent Isaiah Thomas, Jae Crowder, Ante Žižić, and the Brooklyn Nets' 2018 first-round draft pick to the Cleveland Cavaliers in exchange for Kyrie Irving.

 2017–2019: Kyrie Irving saga

 By the end of the off-season, only four Celtics' players remained from the 2016–17 team, with Marcus Smart being the longest-tenured Celtic from the 2014 NBA draft.
 On the team's opening night game in the first quarter against the Cavaliers, Hayward suffered a fractured tibia and dislocated ankle in his left leg, causing him to be ruled out for the rest of the regular season.
 Despite the loss, the Celtics went on a 16-game winning streak, which also went down as the fourth-longest winning streak in the teams' history.
 The Celtics finished the year with a 55–27 record, good enough for second place in the Eastern Conference.
-In the playoffs, they defeated the Milwaukee Bucks in the first round in seven games, and continued the feat in the Conference Semifinals by defeating the Philadelphia 76ers in five games before losing to the Cleveland Cavaliers in seven games in the Conference Finals.
+In the playoffs, they defeated the Milwaukee Bucks in the first round in seven games, and continued the feat in the conference semifinals by defeating the Philadelphia 76ers in five games before losing to the Cleveland Cavaliers in seven games in the conference finals.

 Kyrie Irving played for Boston for two seasons making two all star appearances.